 Beautifully stylized Danish sterling silver cocktail bar spoon.
 The heavy silver spoon has a looped handle with an applied pendant grape cluster.
 Very fine quality.
 Made in Denmark circa 1950 by the C.C.
 Hermann workshop of Copenhagen.
 11 1/4" L.

 Combination one- and two-ounce Modernist sterling cocktail jigger designed by Alphonse La Paglia.
 A native of Italy, La Paglia was commissioned to execute designs to be retailed by Georg Jensen, USA, in the 1940's.
 These were retailed for only a few years when designs were briefly continued by International Silver Co.
 His creations abruptly halted in 1953 due to his untimely passing.
 Lovely Modernist blossom motif.
 Pictured in "Jensen Silver, the American Designs, page 125.
 3 1/2" H.

-Whimsical cocktail picks stand in the form of a wooden bar.
+Whimsical cocktail-picks stand in the form of a wooden bar with crocodile-texture covering.
 The bar, with its chromium-mounted top counter, is a stand for six figural picks.
-Each pick is designed as a different whisky bottle and a cocktail shaker.
-Made by the Harris Dunn Corp. in New York, circa 1930's.
+Five picks are designed as different liquor bottles and one is a cocktail shaker.
+Made by the Harris Dunn Corp. in New York circa 1930's.
 5" W., 4 1/2" H.